Fabulang/quiz/en/librarys-hidden-treasure.md

 ---
 ---

+1. Edward is a librarian who

+   * doesn't like reading
+   * never has time to read
+   * reads too much
+   * can't read

-1. Edward finds notes in books.
+2. Edward finds notes in books.
 The notes tell him

    * to go somewhere in the city
    * that he should read more often
    * the location of buried treasure

-2. The final note tells Edward
+3. The final note tells Edward

    * to continue reading books
    * to go back to the library
    * to find Professor Quill
    * the location of the tresure

-3. Professor Quill left the notes
+4. Professor Quill left the notes

    * to encourage Edward to read
    * to stop Edward from getting bored
    * to ensure Edward deserves the treasure
    * by accident

-4. Because of the notes, Edward
+5. Because of the notes, Edward

    * learns to enjoy reading
    * becomes rich